mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 In a traditional color managed workflow, we usually think in terms of real world colors being converted to computer colors and the other way around.
 So, for example photos from a camera or scanned in images.
 If you have a device space of such a device, we first assign said device space to the image, and then convert it to a working space.

 We then do all our editing in the working space, and use the working space to communicate between editing programs.
-In Krita's case, due to it having two color management systems, we use ICC profiles between programs like GIMP 2.9+, Inkscape, digiKam and Scribus, and OCIO configuration between Blender and Natron.
+In Krita's case, due to it having two color management systems, we use ICC profiles between programs like Gimp 2.9+, Inkscape, digiKam and Scribus, and OCIO configuration between Blender and Natron.

 You also store your working files in the working space, just like how you have the layers unmerged in the working file, or have it at a very high resolution.